The Courage to Do It Anyway

 But if you’re unhappy or unfulfilled, don’t let fear of change paralyze you.

-Start with a real, honest conversation—with yourself, your partner, your trusted people.
+Start with a real, honest conversation with yourself, your partner, and your trusted people.
 What do you want to do?
 What would light you up?
 Then figure out how to create the chance to do that.
 Because that’s all you can ask for: a chance.
 An opportunity.

 And once you get it, don’t stall.
 Don’t hold back out of fear.
 Just do it.
 That way, even if it doesn’t work out, you can say: I tried.